 There are three primary methods used for calculating Value at Risk (VaR).

 a.
-Variance /Covariance method
+The Variance /Covariance method

 b.
-Historical simulation method
+The Historical simulation method

 c.
-Monte Carlo simulation method
+The Monte Carlo simulation method

-All VaR methods have a common base but then diverge in how they actually calculate Value at Risk (VaR).
+All VaR methods have a common base but diverge in how they actually calculate Value at Risk (VaR).
 They also have a common problem in assuming that the future will follow the past.
 This shortcoming is normally addressed by supplementing any VAR figures with appropriate sensitivity analysis and/or stress testing.
 In general the VAR calculation follows five steps:

 - Identification of risk factors affecting valuation of positions.

 - Assignment of probabilities (or statistical distribution) to possible risk factors values.

 - Creation of pricing functions for positions as a function of values of risk factors.